top of page

 Workshops

-Workshop #1 - Prevention in Action: Nothing for Us Without Us
+Workshop #1 - Prevention in Action: Nothing About Us, Without Us

 Date: Tuesday 24 March 2026